» Keras API reference / Layers API / Layer activation functions

 Arguments

-• alpha: A float that governs the slope for values lower than the threshold.
+• negative_slope: A float that controls the slope for values lower than the threshold.

 • max_value: A float that sets the saturation threshold (the largest value the function will return).